tanbinh123/movie-frontend/README.md

-Netflix :popcorn: Clone build with React.
+Netflix :popcorn: Clone built with React.

 A study to make a Netflix Clone built with React and Sass by combining it with a springboot application built by Irene van Dijk.